CBB752Spring2017/final-project-1-1-team-1-1/index.md

 ----------------------

 #### 4.1 Instructions:
 *Identify and run a tool that finds the population frequencies for each of the variants observed in Carl’s genome and also look to see how many are private variants.
-How do these number change based on the two databases used?*
+How do these numbers change based on the two databases used?*

 ----------------------